 We should all be grateful that this committee had the foresight to go ahead with this because the clubhouse at that time dwarfed any others in the district.
 It is to their credit that even today, our premises albeit further extended, are still the largest in the area.

 Our club badge was designed in 1951 by Jim Tennent who was later to become a member, and indeed president of the club.
-Jim later designed the 125 badge and he is also responsible for some of the wonderful graphics that are seen on the lists of past presidents and champions on display in the lounge bar.
+Jim later designed the 125 anniversary badge and then the 150 spanning an incredible 66 years.
+Jim is also the creator of some of the wonderful graphics that are seen on the lists of past presidents and champions on display in the lounge bar.